Subway Tile: 5 Smart Ways to Add Personality to White Tile

 See the before and afters of this kitchen HERE

-In this next bathroom, it’s obvious it was renovated in the early/mid-2000s.
+In this next bathroom, it’s obvious that it was renovated in the early to mid-2000s.
 How do I know?

 update to an almond bathroom with cream elongated subway tiles, espresso vanity and glass mosaic tile.
 Kylie M Interiors

-• The racing stripe in the shower – a popular feature in the early 2000s in bathrooms and kitchens.
+• The racing stripe in the shower was a popular feature in bathrooms and kitchens in the early 2000s – it ain’t anymore.

 • Mosaic tile detail in a mix of travertine and glass.